WolfgangEndrullis/SolarHeat/Readme.md

     do=start                            - starts the manager
     do=stop                             - stops the manager
-    do= info                            - short information about the heaters do=status                           - full status information about the heaters und solar system do=verbose                          - turn on extensive logging on the server do=silent                           - turn off extensive logging on the server
+    do=info                             - short information about the heaters do=status                           - full status information about the heaters und solar system do=verbose                          - turn on extensive logging on the server do=silent                           - turn off extensive logging on the server